martamihai88/BookReader/README.md

 ## What You're Getting

-* In this application , the main page displays a list of book shelfs orderd into 3 categories ('Currently Reading', 'Want to Read', 'Read').
+* In this application , the main page displays a list of bookshelves ordered into 3 categories ('Currently Reading', 'Want to Read', 'Read').
-* The user can manage the books in the shelfs by moving them to the category of choice and also add new books to the library from the search function.
+* The user can manage the books in the shelves by moving them to the category of choice and also add new books to the library from the search function.

 ## Important